Harris is set to rally again in Las Vegas as both campaigns emphasize swing-state Nevada

 Harris said even if there is enthusiasm, she's running like an underdog.
 And she invited people to “join our team in battleground states” to help get voters to the polls — even if it's Californians making calls from home.

+Flake, a longtime critic of the former president, joins a list of anti-Trump Republicans who have said they will vote for the Democratic ticket, not just refrain from voting for Trump.
+Among them is Dick Cheney, the deeply conservative former vice president, and his daughter, Liz.

+On Sunday, Maryland Senate candidate Larry Hogan, a former Republican governor and a sharp critic of Trump, said Harris has yet to earn his vote, though Trump won't get it.

-All voters in Nevada automatically receive ballots by mail unless they opt out — a pandemic-era change that was set in state law.
+In Nevada, all voters automatically receive ballots by mail unless they opt out — a pandemic-era change that was set in state law.
 That means most ballots could start going out in a matter of weeks, well before Election Day on Nov.
 5.

 Harris plans to be back in Las Vegas on Oct.
 10 for a town hall with Hispanic voters.
 Both she and Republican rival Donald Trump have campaigned frequently in the city, highlighting the critical role that Nevada, and its mere six votes in the Electoral College, could play in deciding an election expected to be exceedingly close.